Seán Treacy: Knocklong train rescue

 As a result of the action, South Tipperary was placed under martial law and declared a Special Military Area under the Defence of the Realm Act.
 After another member of the Soloheadbeg ambush party, Seán Hogan, who was just 17, was arrested on 12 May 1919, the three others (Treacy, Breen and Robinson) were joined by five men from the IRA's East Limerick Brigade to organise Hogan's rescue.

-Hogan was brought to the train which was intended to bring him from Thurles to Cork city on 13 May 1919 — his escort grinning at him as he told the ticketmaster: "Give me three tickets to Cork — and two returns."
+Hogan was brought to the train which was intended to bring him from Thurles to Cork city on 13 May 1919 – his escort grinning at him as he told the ticketmaster: "Give me three tickets to Cork – and two returns."
 As the train steamed across the Tipperary border and into Co Limerick the IRA party, led by Treacy, boarded it at Knocklong.
 A close-range struggle ensued on the train.
 Treacy and Breen were seriously wounded in the gunfight.
 Two RIC men died, but Hogan was rescued.
 His rescuers rushed him into the village of Knocklong, where a butcher's wife slammed down the shutters to hide them and her husband cut off Hogan's handcuffs using a cleaver.

 Dublin and the Squad

 A search for Treacy and others was mounted across Ireland.
 Treacy left Tipperary for Dublin to avoid capture.
 Michael Collins employed him on assassination operations with "the Squad".
-He was involved in the attempted killing of the Lord Lieutenant of Ireland, Sir John French, in December 1919.
+He was involved in the attempted assassination of the Lord Lieutenant of Ireland, Sir John French, in December 1919.

 In the summer of 1920, Treacy returned to Tipperary and organised several attacks on RIC barracks, notably at Hollyford, Kilmallock and Drangan, before again moving his base of operations to Dublin.